Naturalness-motivated composite Higgs model for generating the top Yukawa coupling

 \subsection{Tumbling mechanism with exotic fermions}

 In this model, the first symmetry breaking required is $SU(3)_{HC}\times SU(4)_{EC} \to SU(3)_C$, which is similar to the 4321 model \cite{DiLuzio:2017vat}.
-Instead of using additional scalars with nonzero VEVs to realize the breaking, we want to construct a dynamical model with the breaking through the $SU(3)_{HC}$ strong interaction itself.
+Besides using additional scalars with nonzero VEVs to realize the breaking, we would like to construct a dynamical model with the breaking through the $SU(3)_{HC}$ strong interaction itself.
 Such self-breaking mechanism is known as "Tumbling" gauge theories \cite{Raby:1979my} and has been used in BSM model building \cite{Martin:1992aq, Martin:1992mj}.

 The self-breaking of strong $SU(3)$ gauge group has already been studied in \cite{Amati:1980wx,Gusynin:1982kp} and the desired breaking is possible in a chiral theory with fermions in both the triplet $\bf{3}$ and sextet $\bf{6}$ representation.
 Since we already have LH $\bf{3}$, we only need to add an additional RH $\bf{6}$.
 With fermions under $\mathcal{G}_E$ given by